medialab/minet/docs/cli.md

                                 you need to build urls from ids etc.
   -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
+  --explode EXPLODE             Use to indicate the character used to separate
+                                multiple values in a single CSV cell.
+Defaults to none, i.e. CSV cells having a single values, which is usually the case.
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as